tymonx/utest/README.md

 # µTest
 Lightweight unit tests framework mainly for C++ and also for C projects.
-Target for embedded devices.
+Suitable for embedded devices.

 ## Key Features